jonas-kell/mz-cube-robot/README.md

 ## What is this

-This is a Project, undertaken first at the `Mathecamp` of Augsburg University 2024.
+This is a Project, undertaken first at the `Mathecamp` of the `University of Augsburg` 2024.
 The idea is to

 -   Develop a Robot from scratch, that can solve the `Rubics-Cube` without external inputs